nickstanley574/DePaulCSC241Interview/deck.md

 {% comment %}

-* Let review what we are going to talk about in  presentation.
+* Let review what we are going to talk about today.

     * We will to do a quick list review.
-What they are, and list indexing.
+What they are and list indexing.

-    * Using `list` we are then going to explore what a `for` loop is and now it works.
+    * Using `lists` we are then going to explore what a `for` loop is and how it works.

     * We are going to introuce the built in range() method.

     * And then we are going to explore some loop pattern including counter, accumulator and index iteration.

 *  For this talk I made some assumptions
     * One the audience has a basic understanding Python.
         * indentation, the `print()` statement, basic if else statements
         * basic Arithmetic operators and Comparison operators

-        * You can think of this has a week 3 topic.
+        * You can think of this has a week 3-4 topic.

+I used the "Introduction to Computering Using Python" by Prof. Perkovic to help develop this talk.

+With that lets get started with our list overview.
 {% endcomment %}

 ---------------------------------------------------------------------------------------------------------------------------------